Paying Your Obligation

 The Department appreciates when parents pay child support voluntarily.
-But if an obligor is late, or fails to pay court-ordered child support, the department has numerous tools to collect support, including:
+But if an obligor is late, or fails to pay court-ordered child support, the state has numerous tools to collect support, including:

 - Credit Reporting: Paying child support late can affect an obligor’s credit rating.
 Every payment and/or failure to pay is reported to the major credit reporting agencies.